CASLM Notice of Information Practices

 PERSONAL INFORMATION WE COLLECT AND HOW WE MAY USE AND DISCLOSE IT

-We collect the information we need to carry out our mandate.
+We collect the information we need to carry out our mandate and perform functions as set out in the CYFSA.
 CASLM has a written policy about Privacy, Confidentiality & Personal Information of Service Recipients, which is posted on our website page.
-Our practices related to collection, use, and disclosure (sharing) of personal information have been developed in accordance with Ontario law(s).
+Our practices related to collection, use, and disclosure (sharing) of personal information have been developed in accordance with Ontario legislation and regulations.

 In general, CASLM uses the information collected to carry out our mandate and functions as permitted within the CYFSA, 2017 including: